teholm/amazon-guardduty-hands-on/README.md

 Go to the [Lambda console](https://console.aws.amazon.com/lambda) and review the function named **GuardDuty-Example-Remediation-InstanceCredentialExfiltration**.

 To verify that the **InstanceCredentialExfiltration** finding was remediated you can run one of the CLI commands you ran earlier (e.g. *aws dynamodb list-tables --profile attacker*).
 You should see a response that states that there is an explicit deny for that action.
 This is because the remediation Lambda Function attaches a policy to the EC2 IAM Role that revokes all active sessions.
 You can view this policy within IAM under the Role.
+You should also receive a follow email saying the Role credentials have been revoked.

 ## Cleanup <a name="cleanup"/>